 You will need an address.

-This could prove a useful tool for those who are concerned about the enforcement of the sidewalk ordinance in various developments throughout the city.
+This could prove a useful tool for those who are concerned about the enforcement of the sidewalk ordinance in various developments throughout the city, particularly how payment in lieu of sidewalks can become a sort of escape clause.
 It’s worth a further look when I get back from my trip.
 All the best until then.